craigfay/full_stack_node_starter/README.md

-# About
-A template for creating lightweight full stack apps with NodeJS, Express, Knex, and Nunjucks.

 # Who is this for?
 Anybody that needs to serve HTML content, but needs to inject dynamic values from a SQL database.